 3+2 Program

-A 3+2 program is an accelerated pathway to a master’s degree for international students from undergraduate institutions abroad with which UH Manoa has a partnership.
-This pathway allows for the completion of an undergraduate degree in their fourth year from the student’s home institution while concurrently attending and starting a master’s degree at UH Manoa.
+A 3+2 program is an accelerated pathway to a master’s degree for international students from undergraduate institutions abroad with which UH Mānoa has a partnership.
+This pathway allows for the completion of an undergraduate degree in their fourth year from the student’s home institution while concurrently attending and starting a master’s degree at UH Mānoa.

 BAM Pathways (Bachelor’s And Master’s Pathways)

-BAM Pathways: manoa.hawaii.edu/bam/)
+BAM Pathways: manoa.hawaii.edu/bam/

-These pathways allow motivated and eligible UH Manoa undergraduate students to start a master’s degree program in their senior year.
+These pathways allow motivated and eligible UH Mānoa undergraduate students to start a master’s degree program in their senior year.
 Up to 9 credits of specified courses are counted toward both the bachelor’s and master’s degrees at the undergraduate tuition rate.
 Upon completion of the bachelor’s degree students are then classified as graduate students and complete remaining coursework and requirements for the master’s degree.

 Certificate Programs

-UH Manoa offers a number of graduate-level programs that culminate in the awarding of certificate programs.
+UH Mānoa offers a number of graduate-level programs that culminate in the awarding of a certificate.
 These certificates are available to classified graduate students who are enrolled in one of the master’s or doctoral degree programs described in this Catalog.
-Graduate-level certificate may also be earned independently of a master’s or doctoral degree.
+Graduate-level certificates may also be earned independently of a master’s or doctoral degree.
 Certificates require a minimum of 15 credit hours of specified courses and a 3.0 GPA in those courses.
 Detailed information may be obtained by contacting the appropriate graduate chair.

 The Degrees, Minors, and Certificates section has the most current listing of certificate programs.